Heinz recalls four batches of infant food in China

 The regulator urged Heinz to compensate its customers.

-Heinz said it "apologises for any inconvenience caused and would like to assure consumers that Heinz is 100 percent committed to food quality and safety".
+Heinz said it "apologizes for any inconvenience caused and would like to assure consumers that Heinz is 100 percent committed to food quality and safety".

 Chinese consumers are highly sensitive to safety concerns relating to infant products after a 2008 scandal involving melamine-contaminated baby milk powder.
 At least six babies died and thousands more fell ill.